Something has embarrassed this woman.

 An example of embarass is when you tease someone in front of his friends about a mistake he has made.

-Origin of embarrassFrench embarrasser, literally , to encumber, obstruct from Spanish embarazar from Italian imbarrazzare from imbarrare, to bar, impede from in- (L in-) + ML barra, bar
+Origin of embarrassFrench embarrasser, literally , to encumber, obstruct from Spanish embarazar from Italian imbarrazzare from imbarrare, to bar, impede from in- (L in-) + Medieval Latin barra, bar

 - To cause to feel self-conscious or ill at ease; disconcert: Meeting adults embarrassed the shy child.